Sourav59580/valuit-doc/docs/Tokenization/Asset Owner Info/problems-and-solutions.md

 ---

 # Problems & Solutions
-**Valuit addresses several critical challenges faced by asset owners and investors in traditional asset management.
-Below, we outline these problem statements and the corresponding benefits provided by Valuit’s solutions.**
+Valuit addresses several critical challenges faced by asset owners and investors in traditional asset management.
+Below, we outline these problem statements and the corresponding benefits provided by Valuit’s solutions.

-## 1.1 Liquidity of Traditional Assets
+## Liquidity of Traditional Assets

 | **Challenge** | **Solution** |
 | --- | --- |